Youth International Party

-The Youth International Party (YIP), whose members were commonly called Yippies, was an American youth-oriented radical and countercultural revolutionary offshoot of the free speech and anti-war movements of the late 1960s.
+The Youth International Party (YIP), commonly called the Yippies, was an American youth-oriented radical and countercultural revolutionary offshoot of the free speech and anti-war movements of the late 1960s.
 It was founded on December 31, 1967.
-They employed theatrical gestures to mock the social status quo, such as advancing a pig called "Pigasus the Immortal" as a candidate for President of the United States in 1968.
+They employed theatrical gestures to mock the social status quo, such as advancing a pig called "Pigasus the Immortal" as a candidate for president of the United States in 1968.
 They have been described as a highly theatrical, anti-authoritarian, and anarchist youth movement of "symbolic politics".

 Since they were well known for street theater, protesting against the criminalization of cannabis in the United States with smoke-ins, and politically themed pranks, they were either ignored or denounced by many of the Old Left.
 According to ABC News, "The group was known for street theater pranks and was once referred to as the 'Groucho Marxists'."

 Background

 The Yippies had no formal membership or hierarchy.
 The organization was founded by Abbie and Anita Hoffman, Jerry Rubin, Nancy Kurshan, and Paul Krassner, at a meeting in the Hoffmans' New York apartment on December 31, 1967.
 According to his own account, Krassner coined the name.
 "If the press had created 'hippie,' could not we five hatch the 'yippie'?"
 Abbie Hoffman wrote.

 Other activists associated with the Yippies include Stew Albert, Judy Gumbo, Ed Sanders, Robin Morgan, Phil Ochs, Robert M. Ockene, William Kunstler, Jonah Raskin, Wavy Gravy, Steve Conliff, Jerome Washington, John Sinclair, Jim Retherford, Dana Beal, Betty (Zaria) Andrew, Joanee Freedom, Danny Boyle, Ben Masel, Tom Forcade, Paul Watson, David Peel, Bill Weinberg, Aron Kay, Tuli Kupferberg, Jill Johnston, Daisy Deadhead, Leatrice Urbanowicz, Bob Fass, Mayer Vishner, Alice Torbush, Patrick K. Kroupa, Judy Lampe, Steve DeAngelo, Dean Tuckerman, Dennis Peron, Jim Fouratt, Steve Wessing, John Penley, Pete Wagner and Brenton Lengel.

 A Yippie flag was often seen at anti-war demonstrations.
 The flag had a black background with a five-pointed red star in the center, and a green cannabis leaf superimposed over it.
 When asked about the Yippie flag, an anonymous Yippie identified only as "Jung" told The New York Times that "The black is for anarchy.
 The red star is for our five point program.
 And the leaf is for marijuana, which is for getting ecologically stoned without polluting the environment."
 This flag is also mentioned in Hoffman's Steal This Book.

 Abbie Hoffman and Jerry Rubin became the most famous Yippies—and bestselling authors—in part due to publicity surrounding the five-month Chicago Seven Conspiracy trial of 1969.
 They both used the phrase "ideology is a brain disease" to separate the Yippies from mainstream political parties that played the game by the rules.
 Hoffman and Rubin were arguably the most colorful of the seven defendants accused of criminal conspiracy and inciting to riot at the August 1968 Democratic National Convention.
 Hoffman and Rubin used the trial as a platform for Yippie antics—at one point, they showed up in court attired in judicial robes.